Don't Believe The Hype

 Don’t Believe The Hype

 Don’t get me wrong.
 I love Amazon.
-Loved them before the Amazon Whole Foods merger.
-Still love them afterwards.
-Placed an order online for some shirts and socks with them last night as a matter of fact.
+Loved it before the Amazon Whole Foods merger.
+Still love it afterwards.
+Placed an order online for some shirts and socks with it last night as a matter of fact.
 Of course, I also placed online orders with Kohl’s (KSS), the Gap (GPS), and Target (TGT), but maybe I’m just an old fuddy-duddy for spreading my online orders out across multiple retailers in realizing the lowest price (Amazon won out only for shirts and socks last night with the lion’s share going to the Gap, but once again, I am a sample of one).

 But when it comes to grocery, simply don’t believe the hype when it comes to Amazon.
-This does not mean that they won’t end up being the only seller of groceries on the planet ten years from now.
+This does not mean that it won’t end up being the only seller of groceries on the planet 10 years from now.
 We’ll see.
-But if the evidence so far is any indication, they have a long way to go in simply making grocery viable – a two decade quest for the company that has proven frustratingly elusive so far – and making the Whole Foods merger work must less achieving total global grocery domination.
+But if the evidence so far is any indication, it has a long way to go in simply making grocery viable - a two decade quest for the company that has proven frustratingly elusive so far - and making the Whole Foods merger work much less achieving total global grocery domination.

 And what is truly extraordinary is the unfounded hype that continues to exist in the financial media about the Amazon Whole Foods merger despite the building evidence to the contrary that this may end up being nothing more than a run of the mill merger in an industry that is already well established and extremely competitive.

 A quick check of the headlines provides confirmation to this point.
 Consider the article from Moneywatch headlined Amazon’s Whole Foods is stealing customers from everybody published just last week on October 9.
-The article cited the customers that had “defected” from major competitors such as Wal-Mart, Kroger (KR), Costco (COST) as well as the niche retailers such as Trader Joe’s and Sprout’s (SFM).
+The article cited the customers that had “defected” from major competitors such as Wal-Mart, Kroger (KR), Costco (COST) as well as the niche retailers such as Trader Joe’s and Sprouts (SFM).
 But it cited data from the weeks immediately following the announcement of the merger being closed and the prices being slashed.
 Has a customer defected because they may already shop elsewhere but may happen to only be window shopping to see what all of the media buzz is about associated with the price cuts.
 The fact that the increase in foot traffic fell from 17% in the first week after the price cuts were announced to just 4% in the third week is telling.
 Perhaps even more revealing is the anecdotal conclusions that can be drawn from the 23 comments related to the article (as I always say about Seeking Alpha, some of the best information in most any article can be found by readers in the comment section).

-Speaking of Costco, let’s consider what took place following their recent earnings “beat” earlier this month.
+Speaking of Costco, let’s consider what took place following its recent earnings “beat” earlier this month.
 The company’s stock price was taken out to the woodshed on October 6 after announcing a compression in gross margins.
 But among the reasons for the stock price decline cited in the news release from Yahoo Finance was the following (emphasis added is mine):

-“Investors are wary that Costco's business model, which mainly generates revenue through a niche membership club, faces increased competition from online giant Amazon.com Inc (AMZN.O), which has begun to shake up the grocery space with its acquisition of Whole Foods.”
+“Investors are wary that Costco's business model, which mainly generates revenue through a niche membership club, faces increased competition from online giant Amazon.com Inc., which has begun to shake up the grocery space with its acquisition of Whole Foods.”

 Really?
 Is that it?
 The article continues:

-“"We believe near-term sentiment and fear of the long-term impact of Amazon on Costco's business could continue to create an overhang on COST shares and limit valuation upside," BMO Capital Markets analysts said in a pre-earnings client note.”
+"'We believe near-term sentiment and fear of the long-term impact of Amazon on Costco's business could continue to create an overhang on COST shares and limit valuation upside,' BMO Capital Markets analysts said in a pre-earnings client note.”

-Yeah, I think the analysts from BMO Capital Markets is on to something.
-I’m not a Costco shareholder – love the company and hope to have the chance to own the stock someday, but the stock is too rich for my blood given the alternative out there in the space – but anything Amazon related to COST’s stock move that day was driven more by sentiment and fear than by anything related to fundamentals or substance.
-After all, consider the following point from a grocery price check from JP Morgan Chase released on Friday, October 13, which concluded that grocery prices at 58% cheaper than those at Whole Foods on a per unit basis.
+Yeah, I think the analysts from BMO Capital Markets are on to something.
+I’m not a Costco shareholder - love the company and hope to have the chance to own the stock someday, but the stock is too rich for my blood given the alternative out there in the space - but anything Amazon related to COST’s stock move that day was driven more by sentiment and fear than by anything related to fundamentals or substance.
+After all, consider the following point from a grocery price check from JPMorgan Chase released on Friday, October 13, which concluded that grocery prices are 58% cheaper than those at Whole Foods on a per unit basis.
 Not 1.2% cheaper, mind you, but 58% cheaper.
-Put differently, if Costco is in New York City in terms of their grocery pricing, Whole Foods is not in Washington, Chicago, Los Angeles or Shanghai.
-Instead, they are on the planet Neptune.
-Whole Foods could BOGO everything in their store and still be 8% more expensive for groceries on a per unit basis than Costco.
-As a result, I think big box, discount wholesaler Costco has much bigger things to worry about than the competitive threat posed by specialty niche, high end grocer Amazon Whole Foods.
+Put differently, if Costco is in New York City in terms of its grocery pricing, Whole Foods is not in Washington, Chicago, Los Angeles or Shanghai.
+Instead, it is on the planet Neptune.
+Whole Foods could BOGO everything in its store and still be 8% more expensive for groceries on a per unit basis than Costco.
+As a result, I think big box, discount wholesaler Costco has much bigger things to worry about than the competitive threat posed by specialty niche, high-end grocer Amazon Whole Foods.

 Now sentiment and fear can certainly prove particularly punishing on stocks with premium valuations, which is why I seek to avoid such stocks in the current market environment.
 But it does bring more immediate opportunity for those stocks that are still growing but trading at a deep discount in the current market environment.

-Speaking of stocks trading at deep discounts thanks in part to the perceived Amazon threat, consider the report on Bloomberg published October 11 entitled Kroger Must Admit Its Amazon Problem.
-While tempted to construct a full scale rebuttal to this article given my near polar opposite conclusions after reading this article, I will leave overall conclusions to the individual reader and instead focus on the following excerpt.
+Speaking of stocks trading at deep discounts, thanks in part to the perceived Amazon threat, consider the report on Bloomberg published October 11 entitled Kroger Must Admit Its Amazon Problem.
+While tempted to construct a full-scale rebuttal to this article given my near polar opposite conclusions after reading this article, I will leave overall conclusions to the individual reader and instead focus on the following excerpt:

 “Executives sought to put this framework around the grocer’s current rough patch: Kroger is a 134-year-old company, and retail undergoes shifts every 12 to 15 years.
 It often takes three to four years to work through those changes, and Kroger is simply in the middle of that work.